dolph/recipes/tuna-salad.md

 Drain over the sink and transfer to a mixing bowl:

-- 5-ounce cans water-packed tuna fish
+- 5 oz can water-packed tuna fish

 Combine with: